MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 >
 >**Applies to:** Development -or- Production Environments

 As we mentioned before, it is imperative that the right set of R package versions have been installed and are accessible to all users.
-To achieve this end, another recommended option involves using an R script to install a master list of default packages across the DeployR configuration on behalf of your users.
+To achieve this end, another recommended option involves using an R script to install a master list of default packages across the configuration on behalf of your users.
 That master script ensures that the same versions of each declared package (along with all of its required package dependency) are installed each time it is run.
 To produce the list of packages, consider the following:
 + Which R packages (and versions) are needed and sanctioned for production.
 + Requests from users to add new R packages or update package versions.